 Before widespread cat food reformulation in the 1980s, feline bladder stones could virtually be counted on to be struvite, as opposed to some other type of mineral.
 Nowadays, approximately 50% of feline bladder stones are struvite and the other 50% are calcium oxalate.
 The therapy for each of these stones is different so it is important to know which type of stone a cat has in order to provide proper treatment and prevention.

-If Struvite Crystals are Normal, Why do Some Cats Form Stones?
+If Struvite Crystals are Normal, Why Do Some Cats Form Stones?

 There are several factors at play here.
-The pH of the urine, presence of proteins around which the crystals can aggregate, and urinary water content all are important issues.
-Ultimately, these factors come together to contribute to a urine that is supersaturated with struvite.
-In dogs, infection is necessary to create a struvite bladder stone but in 95% of cats with struvite stones no infection was involved (though sometimes the stone can lead to infection.)
+The pH of the urine, the presence of proteins around which the crystals can aggregate, and urinary water content all are important issues.
+Ultimately, these factors come together to contribute to urine that is supersaturated with struvite.
+In dogs, infection is necessary to create a struvite bladder stone but in 95% of cats with struvite stones, no infection was involved (though sometimes the stone can lead to infection.)

 Graphic by MarVistaVet